-UN panel signals concern over China’s treatment of Uighurs
+UN panel concerned at reported Chinese detention of Uighurs

 - Woman helps man short on cash, finds out he's Keith Urban

+“There are reports of mass detentions of ethnic Uighurs and other Turkic Muslim minorities,” she said.
+“There are estimates that upwards of a million people are being held in so-called counter-extremism centers and another 2 million have been forced into so-called re-education camps for political and cultural indoctrination.”

+She did not specify a source for that information in her remarks at the hearing.

 The Geneva-based committee continues its hearing Monday, with conclusions expected later.
+Yu, China’s ambassador to the U.N. in Geneva, said China will respond to the main questions raised in Friday’s session on Monday.